tanaikech/ToolsForMCPServer/README.md

 After you read it, you are not required to call this tool again while you continue to remember this explanation in your history.
 * `explanation_reference_export_google_sheets_as_pdf`: Use to help generate a Google Sheets URL including the query parameters for exporting as PDF.
 This tool returns the markdown including how to create a Google Sheets URL for exporting as PDF.
-Your mission is as follows.
-### Mission
-1. By understanding the user's prompt and this markdown, generate a Google Sheets URL for exporting as PDF.
-### Supplement
-- After you read it, you are not required to call this tool again while you continue to remember this markdown in your history.
 * `explanation_reference_generate_google_apps_script`: Use to help generate a Google Apps Script effectively.
-This tool returns the markdown including the titles and the hyperlinks for taking advantage of Google Apps Script.
-Your mission is as follows.
-### Mission
-1. Select several titles related to the goal for achieving by Google Apps Script from the returned markdown.
-2. Access the hyperlinks of your selected titles and retrieve the content from each link.
-3. Generate a Google Apps Script by understanding those contents.
-### Supplement
-- After you read it, you are not required to call this tool again while you continue to remember this markdown in your history.
-- If those contents were not useful, retrieve the useful contents by searching on StackOverflow.
-The search keywords are like "stackoverflow Google Apps Script {the special words related to the goal for achieving by Google Apps Script}"
 * `generate_description_on_google_drive`: Set a description to the file on Google Drive.
 Use this to generate the description of the file and set it to the file on Google Drive.
 * `generate_image_on_google_drive`: Use this to generate an image from an inputted prompt.
 The generated image is saved as a file on Google Drive.
 * `generate_presentation_with_google_slides`: Use this to create and generate a presentation using Google Slides.